 Tingathe is a non-governmental organization which specializes in social and economic development for peri-urban youth in Lilongwe, Malawi.
 Our flagship Tingathe Training Programme runs every year and trains out-of-work young adults in vocational skills.
 In addition to this, Tingathe works with local children and businesswomen by providing crucial supplementary education in life skills, business management, human rights, and other courses!

 A society where the most vulnerable and marginalised are equipped to transition out of acute poverty, build resilience, invest and thrive.

 To provide a locally relevant and market- driven suite of urban enterprise options, connecting participants to basic services, developing savings and loans groups and building deeper community ties in peri- urban areas

 - To impart marketable vocational skills, life skills, and provide seed funding and mentorship to enable vulnerable youth to excel and thrive.

 - To form supportive and collaborative networks with government, NGOs, and the private sector.

-- To create opportunities for vulnerable youth through the Tingathe Programme and to lead in community development.
+- To create opportunities for vulnerable youth and women in the Tingathe programmes to lead in community development.